jfoshee/NQunitExample/readme.markdown

 - Feel free to contact me or open an issue if you have trouble

 ### Acknowledgements
-- Thanks to John Resig, J�rn Zaefferer for QUnit
+- Thanks to John Resig, Jörn Zaefferer for QUnit
 - Thanks to Robert Moore for NQUnit